South Africa bowler Dale Steyn retires from Test cricket

 The 36-year-old played 93 Tests and is South Africa's all-time leading wicket taker in the longest form of the game on 439 dismissals.

+"I'd like to thank everyone in cricket, no one specific, because everyone has been a part of my journey.
+And I look forward to continuing to play for the Proteas in the shorter formats."

-Steyn made his debut against England in 2004, enjoying a 15-year Test career before making his final appearance against Sri Lanka in February earlier this year.
+After making his debut against England in 2004, Steyn enjoyed a 15-year Test career before making his final appearance against Sri Lanka in February earlier this year.

-Despite his failure to be fit enough to participate in the 2019 World Cup, Steyn has confirmed he intends to continue to represent South Africa in both one-day international and T20 cricket.
+Steyn's retirement comes just a day after Ottis Gibson was released from his role as South Africa's head coach, which followed a disappointing World Cup campaign as the Proteas won just three of their nine matches.